-A defendant can be charged with this crime for unlawful use of public money if the defendant is a public officer; a person who has been given possession, control or custody of public funds; or an individual who has been entrusted with public funds for safe keeping or for transmission to a treasurer or other person entitled to receive it.
+A defendant can be charged with this crime for unlawful use of public money if the defendant is a public officer; a person who has been given possession, control or custody of public funds; or an individual who has been entrusted with public funds for safekeeping or for transmission to a treasurer or other person entitled to receive it.

-For purposes of this statute, public money includes money that should belong to the state of Nevada, or money that should belong to any town, county, city, district, or municipal corporation located within the state of Nevada.
+For purposes of this statute, public money includes money that should belong to the state of Nevada or money that should belong to any town, county, city, district, or municipal corporation located within the state of Nevada.

 A defendant is considered to misuse public money or to use it unlawfully under N.R.S.
 204.020 if the defendant uses any of the public money he has been entrusted with for his own private purposes or if he uses the provided funds for any purpose other than on a purpose specifically authorized by law.

 If a defendant is convicted of unlawful use of public money valued at $250 or more, N.R.S.
-204.020 indicates that is a Category D felony offense.
+204.020 indicates that it is a Category D felony offense.
 By contrast, N.R.S.
 204.010 is a misdemeanor crime when less than $250 in public money is unlawfully utilized.

-If you have been accused of a felony offense in connection with unlawful use of public money, it’s important to understand the options you have available to you for responding to accusations.
+If you have been accused of a felony offense in connection with the unlawful use of public money, it’s important to understand the options you have available to you for responding to accusations.
 LV Criminal Defense can provide you with representation and advice as you fight for your reputation and your future.
 Give us a call today to find out how our Vegas criminal lawyers can help you to develop an approach aimed at avoiding jail time and a felony charge on your permanent record.